daanmooij/courses/README.md

 # Courses

-This is a xml files with courses I completed
+This is an xml file with courses I completed.
+The tags I used are dublin core metadata defined.